tbarnetlamb/hyphen/BUILDING.md

 `--dynamic` flag.
 To attempt static, run with `--static`.
 If neither flag is provided, we attempt static on win32 and dynamic elsewhere.

-So far, it sounds like dynamic buulding is not only the Right Thing, but also should be easy to do (except on poor windows).
+So far, it sounds like dynamic building is not only the Right Thing, but also should be easy to do (except on poor windows).
 The reason it's actually a bit nontrivial is that the Haskell platform doesn't compile dynamic versions of libraries by default.
-So you need to build various standard modules (e.g. `Data.Text` in dynamic form.)
+So you need to build various standard modules (e.g. `Data.Text`) in dynamic form.
 Worse, cabal is a little bit dumb about this.
 If you tell it to build a module with dynamic goodness enabled, but it's already been built without, then it won't build anything (because the module 'has already